10/15/22 at 08:00pm

 When not performing, Jacob is an arranger, orchestrator, and transcriber.
 He has been arranging music for all kinds of ensembles for more than eight years.
 Several of his arrangements have been performed by the Oklahoma State University Instrumental Studios, the Kendall Betts Horn Camp Ensemble, the University of Missouri - Kansas City Horn Studio, and the Texas All Star Horn Professors Horn Choir.
 Jacob has also had arrangements performed at International Horn Symposiums, the Trombonanza Festival in Argentina, the 2018 Texas Music Educators Association Convention, as well as various schools and workshops throughout the southern United States.

 As a composer, Jacob focuses most of his compositional efforts on the horn.
-His first composition, In a Forsaken World - Concertino for Horn and Piano, premiered on his senior recital in Spring 2017.
-Denise Tryon, Associate Professor of Horn at the University of Cincinnati College - Conservatory of Music, recently commissioned Jacob to write a piece for low horn and piano for her next solo album.
-Maiden Voyage was premiered at the 50th International Horn Symposium "The Golden History of Horn" in Muncie, Indiana, and will be released later this year.
+His first composition, “In a Forsaken World” - Concertino for Horn and Piano, premiered on his senior recital in Spring 2017.
+Denise Tryon, Associate Professor of Horn at the University of Cincinnati College - Conservatory of Music, commissioned Jacob to write a piece for low horn and piano for her next solo album.
+“Maiden Voyage” was premiered at the 50th International Horn Symposium "The Golden History of Horn" in Muncie, Indiana.

 In his free time, Jacob enjoys fishing, aviation, video games, and Netflix.